nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Nebraska State Prison System

-In Nebraska State, individuals that commit criminal offenses can be penalized with incarceration in a state prison.
-The state Judicial Branch oversees the criminal justice system and passes imprisonment sentences on guilty defendants, as punishment for any crime committed.
+In Nebraska, individuals who commit criminal offenses may be penalized with incarceration in a state prison.
+The state Judicial Branch oversees the criminal justice system and imposes imprisonment sentences on guilty defendants as punishment for any crime committed.

 The Nebraska Department of Correctional Services (NDCS) heads the state prison system.
 The NDSC, through its employees, operates the prison facilities located in the state’s jurisdiction.
 In addition to confining convicted individuals, the prison system also provides rehabilitation options to incarcerated individuals.